Blog Post

 Stage is the dimension most investors assess informally but should assess formally.
 Where a company is in its lifecycle determines what type of evaluation is appropriate, what metrics are relevant, and what the risk profile looks like.

-A Phase 2 company (building product) should not be evaluated on revenue metrics.
-A Phase 5 company (optimizing) should not be evaluated on team potential alone.
+A Phase 2 company (building product) shouldn't be evaluated on revenue metrics.
+A Phase 5 company (optimizing) shouldn't be evaluated on team potential alone.

 The Startup Lifecycle framework maps startups to one of seven phases (Vision through Exit) based on verified milestones and activity.
 When stage is determined by actual progress rather than self-assessment, every dimension of the evaluation has a reference point.